apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/cluster-management/expand-volume.md

    kubectl get ops
    ```

-   * STATUS=VolumeExpanding: it means the volume expansion is in progress.
+   * STATUS=Updating: it means the volume expansion is in progress.
    * STATUS=Running: it means the volume expansion operation has been applied.

 3. Check whether the corresponding resources change.

     ```bash
-    kbcli cluster describe pulsar
+    kbcli cluster describe pulsar-cluster
     ```